opentaps/open-climate-investing/dao/README.md

 The DAO will eventually have a group of Judges (similar to committers or maintainers of open source projects and editors at Wikipedia) who will decide on whether to accept contribution or work for the project based on purely technical merits.
 Once their work is accepted by the Judges, the members will receive Reputation tokens.
 To become a Judge, a member must have a high number of Reputation tokens.

 The DAO will also have a group of Administrators to manage the project.
-They may be the same persons as the Judges.
+This group includes Judges and other members who are not technical experts (based on Reputations) but have made significant contributions based on their holdings of Activity tokens.
+Each member's standing in the Administrators is determined based on 2x their holdings of Reputation tokens and 1x their holdings of Activity tokens.
+A member can participate in votes of Administrators if they have at least 5% of this (2x Reputation + 1x Activity) tokens total.
+Administrators will vote on a range of issues such as approve a new release or changes to the project (mundane) to revoking tokens for bad behavior (extraordinary.)
+Mundane issues can be decided by a simple majority, and extraordinary issues will require super-majority (2/3) or more (80%?)

 The DAO will have a Treasury which sells and redeems Activity tokens for stablecoins.
 Customers could buy Activity tokens to sponsor work in the project.
 Contributors could redeem Activity tokens to get cash payments for the work they did.
 The bid/ask spread of Activity tokens provides a permanent source of revenue to support the project.